RababHanda/Credit_Risk_Analysis/Written Analysis.md

 # Credit_Risk_Analysis

 ## Overview of Project
-In this project I analyze 6 different models for sampling data for credit card applications, to analyze whether or not the applicants qualify.
+In this project I let supervised machine learning analyze 6 different models for sampling data for credit card applications, to determine whether or not the applicants qualify.

 ### Purpose

 **Analytical:** I deploy supervised machine learning models to determine the eligibility of applicants for credit card loans.
 I analyze the confusion matrix to determine false negatives/positives and true negatives/positives to understand the precision and accuracy of each model

-**Technical:** packages - numpy, numpy-base, numpydoc <br> Libraries: NumPy, SciPy, Scikit-learn, Pandas
+**Technical:** *Packages* - numpy, numpy-base, numpydoc <br> *Libraries* - NumPy, SciPy, Scikit-learn, Pandas

 ## Results

+Following are classification reports and results from each model.

 #### 1. Naive Random Oversampling